facebookincubator/MCGrad/website/docs/why-mcgrad.md

 ## Key Benefits

-### 1. Powerful Multi-Calibration
+### 1. Powerful Multicalibration

-MCGrad can take a virtually unlimited number of features and optimize for multi-calibration with respect to all of them, ensuring good calibration across segments.
+MCGrad can take a virtually unlimited number of features and optimize for multicalibration with respect to all of them, ensuring good calibration across segments.

 **Unlike traditional methods**, MCGrad improves calibration not just for a handful of segments, but for a huge number of segments that don't need to be pre-specified.